bytefish/bytefish.de/blog/powershell_invoking_rest_apis.md

 We will then put all logic for querying the OData Endpoints into a function `Send-ODataRequest`, which can then be called with sample OData Requests.
-We end up with the following Powershell Script:
+We end up with the following PowerShell Script:

 ```powershell
 <#